paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2013-12-22-redesigning_24_ways.markdown

 Earlier this year [Benjy Stanton][15] gave a talk at Port80 about [animation on the web][16].
 He pointed out that although we have the tools (or at least the technology) to achieve richer animation, it's often neglected.
 Beyond transitioning between menu states, a small flap in the corner of each article summary that pealed open to reveal the author might add this extra layer of engagement.

-{% figure "Keyframes in flap animation" %}
+{% figure caption:"Keyframes in flap animation" %}
 {% picture /2013/12/24_ways_animation_keyframes.png alt="" %}
 {% endfigure %}